Updated on May 5, 2022

 North Kansas City, MO

-At Big Rip, Burrows finds ways to support the Queer community, whether its hanging a Pride flag in the taproom to make people feel more safe and welcome or working with local Queer-, female-, or BIPOC-owned busineses.
+At this fantastic Queer-owned brewery, Burrows finds ways to support the Queer community, whether hanging a Pride flag in the taproom to make people feel safer and more welcome or working with local Queer-, female-, or BIPOC-owned businesses.

 Bosk Brew Works